Abuta is commonly known as the midwives herb.

 Although abuta is an excellent woman's herb, due to its ability to relax the uterus, it is recommended not to take this herb while pregnant unless under the supervision of a natural practitioner.

-Cisampelos pariera and Anethum graveolens was suggested to be synergistic in preventing, and treating age-related cognitive decline.
+Cisampelos pariera and Anethum graveolens were suggested to be synergistic in preventing and treating age-related cognitive decline.

-A combination of the 2 were found to possess significant neuroprotective effects through multiple factors ultimately leading to an increase in neuronal density of the hippocampus, and through antiacetylcholinesterase activity .
+A combination of the two were found to possess significant neuroprotective effects through multiple factors ultimately leading to an increase in neuronal density of the hippocampus, and through antiacetylcholinesterase activity .